yejiahaoderek/cs124/docs/design.md

 # Design Doc for Task Manager

 ## New Features/Updates
-- Basic functionality: `set priority level`, `sort by` are available
-  - When in `Edit mode`, the user now has the option to set a `priority level`
-  - User has the option to sort tasks by `priority`, `name`, or `date created`
-- Task items are **saved** even when the user refreshes
-  - Application is connected to Firestore for cloud storage
-- Keyboard users can press `enter` on the keyboard to `add new task` rather than tapping on the button
-- Title of application appears at the tab bar
-- Loading screen appears while a task is being carried out
+- Support for multiple lists
+  - New landing page where users can see their lists
+- Support for users with accessibility needs
+  - Application is now compatible with **keyboard usage**, **screenreaders**, and **adjustable text size**
 - Display
-  - Fixed display size to fit a 360x640 pixel portrait-mode mobile display
-  - Adjusted text in `Edit mode` to remain the same size as in non-edit mode
-  - When in `Edit mode`, the add button turns grey to show that it has been **disabled**
+  - Responsive to screen size; display will adjust to screen/window size and font size
+  - Two column display for wide screens or landscape mode for better display
+  - When user chooses to `Hide Completed`, To-Do section automatically expands the entire width if in 2 column mode
+  - Section header button and section items are right-justified
+  - `Add new list/task` is now centered and spans the entire row appropriately
+  - `Delete` button icon simplified, reducing visual complexity & burden

 ## Design Summary

-- Basic functionality: `add new task`, `check/uncheck task`, `delete task`, `hide/show completed task` are available
+- Basic functionality: `add new task`, `check/uncheck task`, `delete task`, `hide/show completed task`, `set priority level`, `sort by` are available
+  - When in `Edit mode`, the user now has the option to set a `priority level` are available
+  - User has the option to sort tasks by `priority`, `name`, or `date created`
 - Incomplete to-dos have darker background color to **draw attention from the user** and complete to-dos have a lighter background color
-- `add new task`  will **clear the input box**  every time user clicks `"add"` button considering real-world scenario (>80% of the time user enters different task so previous task does not need to be saved in the input box)
+- `Add new task`  will **clear the input box**  every time user clicks `"add"` button considering real-world scenario (>80% of the time user enters different task so previous task does not need to be saved in the input box)
+  - Loading screen appears while a task is being carried out
 - `"Tap to Edit/Rename" Mode   `
   - User can't edit completed to-dos because it doesn't make sense in real-world scenario
   - User can tap any incomplete to-dos to rename (modify)